 Pest control for fruit trees centers around discovering and implementing the types of eradication methods necessary to preserve the trees.
 After finding and controlling the pests, it is important to determine the best types of measures to take to remove them.
 The two broad categories of common pests in northern Utah are diseases and insects.

 Search and Destroy

 The codling moth is one of the most common fruit tree pest problems.
 These moths often attack crabapple and pear trees.
 The moths are persistent and able to reproduce up to three times per year, making them extremely difficult to remove completely.
-Eradicating the codling moth requires the timely application of insecticide sprays, due to their rapid reproduction throughout the year.
+Eradicating the codling moth requires the timely application of insecticide sprays due to their rapid reproduction throughout the year.
 The timing can change each year, depending on their reproductive cycles.
 Many other insects require the same treatment, and complete eradication is often difficult without the assistance of an expert.

-In northern Utah, pest problems are all too common in fruit trees and other plantings.
-The solutions depend largely upon the type of pest infecting the tree and the severity of the infestation.
+In northern Utah, pest problems are too common in fruit trees and other plantings.
+The solutions depend largely upon the pest infecting the tree and the severity of the infestation.
 Because the steps needed to resolve the problem are specific and in-depth, professional exterminator services may be your best option.
 If you are struggling with pest damage, contact the experts at All Green Pest Control & Lawn Care for all your lawn care and pest control needs.

 Want to read our article on “DIY Termite Removal: Why It’s Not an Option“